cloudandbigdatalab/cloudandbigdatalab.github.io/_chameleon/sample.md

 # Lab X Your Lab Title

 In this tutorial we're going to guide you through  . . .
-1 Paragraph with minimum 4 lines with a summary of the contents that will be reviewed and the objective to achieve at the end of the lab
+1 Paragraph with minimum 4 lines with a summary of the contents that will be reviewed and the objective to achieve at the end of the lab.

 ## Topic 1

-You should write a summary of what will be covered in this topic and the objective
+You should write a summary of what will be covered in this topic and the objective.

+### Subtitle 1

+Describe the contents of your sub-title.

 ## Topic 2

-You should write a summary of what will be covered in this topic and the objective
+You should write a summary of what will be covered in this topic and the objective.

-## Topic 1
+## Topic 3

-You should write a summary of what will be covered in this topic and the objective
+You should write a summary of what will be covered in this topic and the objective.

-## Topic 2
+## Topic 4

-You should write a summary of what will be covered in this topic and the objective
+You should write a summary of what will be covered in this topic and the objective.

 ## Prerequisites